Vyral/base-template/_posts/2018-12-13-happy-holidays.md

 [Winter Wonderfest at Navy Pier](https://navypier.org/event/fifth-third-bank-winter-wonderfest-2018/all/){: target="_blank"} - Now through January 6th, 2019

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.
-Happy Holidays!
+Happy Holidays\!